We use crediting rates

 Applying returns to your account

-Investment returns, based on final crediting rates, are applied to your account as a transaction twice a year following 30 June and 31 December.
+We apply final crediting rates to your account as a transaction twice a year following 30 June and 31 December.
+These transactions are shown on your Benefit statement.

 This process is the same for both Super and Pension account types.